daher-mohamed/SPLAssignments/README.md

 The first assignment was for how to use the memory and ho to clean it correctly.
+This assignment was about Fitness Studio Simulation.
+The program assigns customers to trainers due to the input's requests, makes workout plans that consist of one or more workout options, calculates the trainer's salary and other details.

 The second assignemt was for how to deal with the threds in java and how to use it and how to distribute the jops for them